Skip to main content

 What is Symflower?

-Symflower is a code generation tool for Java that aims to reduce the routine efforts of unit and integration testing, so you have more time for problem-solving.
+Symflower is a code generation tool for Java, Spring, and Spring Boot that aims to reduce the routine efforts of unit and integration testing, so you have more time for problem-solving.

 Symflower is available in the following environments: